 We anticipate successful applicants will encourage families to plan and take decisions together, with children involved in shaping how they and their families are active.

-We believe the funding should support families taking part together.
-This means we need to reshape the support and offer which traditionally focuses on the child and leaves adults on the sidelines.
+And we believe the funding should support families taking part together - this means we need to reshape the support and offer which traditionally focuses on the child and leaves adults on the sidelines.
 We need to address a gap in provision to ensure that families can take part together.

 Meeting the challenge